ognistik/alfred-pasteflow/README.md

 * There's this fantastic [Sequential Paste](https://alfred.app/workflows/vitor/sequential-paste/) workflow that partly inspired PasteFlow.
 I still use it when I need to paste something I thought was on my clipboard, but turns out it's one item behind.

-* Here's a wild idea that I haven't had the chance to put into practice: use that custom path feature for your stack to save it in your Shortcuts folder.
+* Here's an idea that I haven't had the chance to put into practice: use that custom path feature for your stack to save it in your Shortcuts folder.
 Then you could whip up a Shortcut to view, edit, or add items right from your phone.
 This basically would mean having a cross-platform paste stack.

-* I've got to give a shout-out to CleanClip's paste stack/queue.
+* I've got to give a shout-out to [CleanClip's](https://cleanclip.cc/) paste stack/queue.
 It's the only one I've seen that can be both a stack and a queue, and it sparked the idea of adding split lists as individual items.
 </details>

 Now, I know PasteFlow isn't perfect.
 You can't see your stack/queue in real-time while processing, and it doesn't keep rich text formatting (that's an Alfred's Clipboard Manager limitation).
 I know I am biased but I've got to say, I think PasteFlow is pretty good and should hit the spot for most users, whether you're just dipping your toes in or diving into the deep end.